Here are all the winners from the 2024 Grammys – rolling list

 Lou Reed – ‘Words & Music, May 1965 – Deluxe Edition’

-Various Artists – ‘Written in Their Soul: The Stax Songwriter Demos’
+Various Artists – ‘Written in Their Soul: The Stax Songwriter Demos’ – winner

 Best Engineered Album, Non-Classical